 There are so many possibilities for your basement.
 Should you turn it into a guest room for when the in-laws visit?
 A kids’ playroom to keep them out of your hair?
 A home gym to finally shed off those unwanted pounds?
 Or a man cave to get away from it all?
 These are all attractive options, but have you given thought to turning your basement into an income suite?

-Adding a basement apartment to your home will provide supplemental income which can go toward the mortgage, help pay for your retirement or your children’s tuition, or even finance a few winter vacations to hot tropical destinations.
+Adding a basement apartment to your home in Ottawa will provide supplemental income which can go toward the mortgage, help pay for your retirement or your children’s tuition, or even finance a few winter vacations to hot tropical destinations.
 If you want to add a basement apartment that attracts the right tenant, there are many things you need to know:

 Understanding Building Codes in Ottawa